SynapsysESPRIT/AIGIS/README.md

 ## 📝 License

-Synapsys Children’s Online Protection License (SCOPL) - v1.0 Copyright (c) 2025 Synapsys™
+SynapsysAI Children’s Online Protection License (SCOPL) - v1.0 Copyright (c) 2025 SynapsysAI™

 Permission is hereby granted to use, copy, and modify this software for non-commercial and educational purposes only, subject to the following conditions: